DTolm/VkFFT/README.md

   - WHDCN layout - data is stored in the following order (sorted by increase in strides): the width, the height, the depth, the coordinate (the number of feature maps), the batch number
   - Multiple feature/batch convolutions - one input, multiple kernels
   - Multiple input/output/temporary buffer split.
 Allows to use data split between different memory allocations and mitigate 4GB single allocation limit.
-  - Works on Nvidia, AMD and Intel GPUs (tested on Nvidia RTX 3080, GTX 1660 Ti, AMD Radeon VII and Intel UHD 620)
+  - Works on Nvidia, AMD and Intel GPUs.
+And Raspberry Pi 4 GPU.
+  - Works on Windows, Linux and macOS
   - VkFFT supports Vulkan, CUDA, HIP and OpenCL as backend to cover wide range of APIs
   - Header-only library with Vulkan interface, which allows to append VkFFT directly to user's command buffer.
-Shaders are compiled once during the plan creation stage
+Kernels are compiled at run-time
 ## Future release plan
  - ##### Planned
     - Publication based on implemented optimizations
-    - Test mobile GPUs
+    - Test mobile GPUs (they should work)
  - ##### Ambitious
     - Multiple GPU job splitting